Melatonin measurement investigates sleep disorders and the body's reactions to stress.

 Melatonin is a hormone that also acts as a neurotransmitter.
 It is synthesized in the epiphysis and is derived from the amino acid tryptophan with the intermediate molecule serotonin.
 Melatonin levels follow a daily (circadian) rhythm in response to the light / dark cycle (melatonin and light occur at opposite times).
 Endogenous melatonin production begins about 2 hours before bedtime, provided the light is dim.

 Many people know about melatonin because of its effect on sleep.
-Melatonin helps positively by influencing the initiation and maintenance of quality sleep cycles while disorders in the rhythm of melatonin secretion, commonly referred to as phase shift, may present clinically as sleep disorders.
+Melatonin helps positively by influencing the initiation and maintenance of quality sleep cycles.
+Disorders in the rhythm of melatonin secretion, commonly called phase shift, may present clinically as sleep disorders.

-Although better known for its relationship to sleep, melatonin plays many other clinically important roles.
+Although better known for its relationship to sleep, melatonin plays many other clinically essential roles.
 Melatonin is a powerful antioxidant found in almost every cell in the body.
-It stimulates the function of the immune system and reduced levels are observed in cancer patients, as well as in people with reduced CNS function.
+It stimulates the function of the immune system, and reduced levels are observed in cancer patients and people with reduced CNS function.
 Melatonin can help with weight loss and improve mood and has been shown to have anti-aging properties.
 In addition, the antioxidant activity of melatonin can protect the egg at ovulation, optimize progesterone secretion, and seems to increase the success rate of artificial insemination.

 Melatonin and cortisol are inversely related: when melatonin levels are low, cortisol levels should be high, and vice versa.
 However, as disturbances in the daily cortisol secretion rhythm may be observed, disturbances in the melatonin secretion rhythm may also occur.
-The circadian rhythm of melatonin secretion is influenced by various factors.
-For example, a decrease in melatonin levels is observed with increasing age, exposure to blue light (such as that commonly emitted by television screens and computers), and some medications including benzodiazepines and antihypertensives (beta-blockers).
+Various factors influence the circadian rhythm of melatonin secretion.
+For example, melatonin levels decrease with age, exposure to blue light (such as that commonly emitted by television screens and computers), and some medications, including benzodiazepines and antihypertensives (beta-blockers).
 Some antidepressants and antipsychotics can alter melatonin rhythm, as can strenuous exercise.

-Taking melatonin supplements can be especially helpful for people who are working in shifts or suffer from jet lag.
+Taking melatonin supplements can be especially helpful for people working in shifts or suffering from jet lag.

 Therapeutic interventions to optimize melatonin levels: